robinmacharg/di-dumb/README_submission.md

 ## Examplar app

 An example app that makes use of the framework is included.
-I've eschewed dependency management (e.g. Coooapods, SPM etc.) and simply included the framework project directly in the examplar app.
+I've eschewed dependency management (e.g. Cocoapods, SPM etc.) and simply included the framework project directly in the examplar app.

 Tests are limited to the framework.
 App logic is minimal (a single simple View Controller) and not the issue explored here.
 For expediency both project and